19 October 2022

 Why digital health applications (DiGA) are the future – in conversation with ABAStroke

+but – especially over the last few years – they significantly sped up, opening new possibilities for digital therapeutics (DTx) apps and other healthcare software.
+One of the countries leading this change is Germany, with its simplified path for digital health applications (DiGA) to become reimbursable by the healthcare system.
 Since we’re working with one of our clients on building software that’s aimed to become a DiGA in 2024, we figured it would be best to ask them for their perspective in a quick Q&A, which you can find below.
 But first, let’s start with some basics.

-Increased usage of mobile devices and new technologies is clearly visible in pretty much every area of our lives.
+Increased usage of mobile devices and new technologies is clearly visible in almost every area of our lives.
 However, many people have been reluctant to take advantage of those when it comes to matters that have to do with their health – until quite recently.
-The COVID-19 pandemic has significantly sped up the adoption of digital health innovations – causing a 53% increase in the use of health-related apps over the past two years.
+The C0\/ID-19 pandemic has significantly sped up the adoption of digital health innovations – causing a 53% increase in the use of health-related apps over the past two years.

 And so, the legal and healthcare systems had to follow – starting with EU-wide regulatory changes, such as the Medical Device Regulation (MDR), and moving on to legislation on the country level.
 Quite surprisingly, Germany – with one of the most complex and rigid healthcare systems in Europe – has been one of the first countries to embrace these developments and enable its citizens to use digital health apps to improve their wellbeing.